lifebottle/lifebottle.github.io/projects/destiny-dc/stahn-guide.md

 | ![](https://img.shields.io/badge/-Timeline-informational?style=for-the-badge&color=lightgray) | No.68 Lens collecting starts ~    |
 | ![](https://img.shields.io/badge/-Reward-informational?style=for-the-badge&color=lightgray)   | Stahn title [Genuine Master], Item [Chaser Material](projects/destiny-dc/items/item?id=item-chaser-material)    |

+This even will trigger when Stahn enters Straylize Temple and speaks with Ayles with the title of **Swatian User?** set.
+He iforms the party that his lens was taken by some one claiming to be a Swordian Master.
+The imposters return and the party confront them, teaching them a lesson.